umich-its-networking/git-training-pub/ex-branching-merging.md

 Those lines in the output that begin with "remote: " are interesting.
 They are messages from the remote repository.
 GitLab has a feature that sets this message when you push a branch to your repository.
 In this case it is giving you a link to follow in order to start a Merge Request.

-*A note on terminology:* GitLab calls this a "Merge Request"; GitHub call it's version of this proces a "Pull Request".
+*A note on terminology:* GitLab calls this a "Merge Request"; GitHub calls its version of this proces a "Pull Request".
 They are bascially the same thing, but each platform has its own features and other things that it does with the process.
-It is also worth noting that this is not a native git feature, but one that platforms like GitLab, GitHub and BitBucket offer to strewamline the workflow.
+It is also worth noting that this is not a native git feature, but one that platforms like GitLab, GitHub and BitBucket offer to streamline the workflow.

 Copy and paste that URL into your browser and follow the process to submit a pull request.
 You should make sure that you are requesting that this branch be merged into the the `master` branch on the maintainer's repository.
-If you followed the forking steps above, this should happen automatically, because GitLab assumes that since you are a downstream contributor, you will want your changes merged upstream to the maintainer's repository.
+If you followed the forking steps above, this should happen automatically because GitLab assumes that since you are a downstream contributor, you will want your changes merged upstream to the maintainer's repository.

 It is helpful to give the Merge Request a goot title and to add a description if more context or clarification is needed.